fullstack-hy2020/fullstack-hy2020.github.io/src/content/9/en/part9b.md

 One more thing to consider is, that even though we have defined types for our parameters, the generated JavaScript used at runtime does not contain the type checks.
-So if for example the <i>operation</i>-parameter's value comes from an external interface, there is no definite guarantee that it will be one of the allowed values.
-Therefore it's still better to include error handling and be prepared for the unexpected to happen.
+So if, for example, the <i>operation</i> parameter's value comes from an external interface, there is no definite guarantee that it will be one of the allowed values.
+Therefore, it's still better to include error handling and be prepared for the unexpected to happen.
 In this case, when there are multiple possible accepted values and all unexpected ones should result in an error, the [switch...case](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/switch) statement suits better than if...else in our code.

 The code of our calculator should actually look something like this: